parigaur21/parigaur21/README.md

-Hey!
-I'm a passionate tech enthusiast on a journey to become a Cloud & DevOps Engineer

-💻 **Full Stack Web Developer in Progress** | Passionate about Building Scalable Applications

-📚 Strengthening **Computer Science fundamentals** to develop a strong problem-solving foundation.

-🧠 Actively practicing **Data Structures & Algorithms** to improve logical thinking and coding efficiency.

-🗄 Enhancing expertise in **SQL & Database Design**, focusing on optimized queries and efficient data structures.

-🌐 Exploring modern technologies while building **real-world full-stack projects**.

-🌍 Expanding global perspective by learning **French & Korean on Duolingo**.

-⚡ **Quick learner with a strong analytical mindset**, driven to solve complex problems with technology.
+Aspiring **Cloud & DevOps Engineer** with a strong interest in building scalable and reliable systems.
+Currently developing skills in **Full Stack Web Development** while strengthening **Computer Science fundamentals**.
+Actively practicing **Data Structures & Algorithms** and improving expertise in **SQL and Database Design** to enhance problem-solving and system thinking.
+I enjoy building real-world projects and continuously exploring modern technologies.
+Also learning **French and Korean** to broaden my global perspective.

+Always open to learning, collaboration, and opportunities to build meaningful technology.

 ## 🌐 Socials: